- Back pain trial

 Neck pain trial

-A randomised, controlled clinical trial run by the University of York and funded by Arthritis Research UK, has shown that Alexander Technique lessons lead to long-term benefit for people with chronic neck pain, with reduction in pain and associated incapacity maintained 1 year after lessons began.
-2
+A large randomised, controlled clinical trial run by the University of York and funded by Arthritis Research UK, has shown that one-to-one Alexander Technique lessons lead to long-term benefit for people with chronic neck pain, with reduction in pain and associated disability maintained 1 year after lessons began.5

 Experience in pain clinics